neogeek/iOS-ObjC-Snippets/Libraries/ContraintsViewController/README.md

 ![screenshot](http://f.cl.ly/items/243F3M193I162o3e1Q3u/Screen%20Shot%202013-10-01%20at%2011.53.23%20AM.png)

-Then import the header file into the view controller you would like to use the `setConstraintsForViews` method with.
-Then change `UIViewController` to `ContraintsViewController`.
+Import into the header file of the view controller you will be working in, then change object `UIViewController` to `ContraintsViewController`.

 ```objc
 #import <UIKit/UIKit.h>